livegnik/2way-poc-design/03-data/02-system-tables.md

 #### Purpose

-Tracks per domain high water marks for sequencing and domain scoped sync behavior.
+Tracks per peer and per sync domain high water marks used for ordered replication.
 It lives outside the graph because it is local sequencing state tied to peer sync and must advance only on local acceptance.

-This table supports domain isolation and ordered replication per [01-protocol/07-sync-and-consistency.md](../01-protocol/07-sync-and-consistency.md).
+This table supports ordered replication per [01-protocol/07-sync-and-consistency.md](../01-protocol/07-sync-and-consistency.md).

 #### Expected contents

 Each row includes:

+* peer_id
-* domain name
+* sync domain
-* last sequence value
+* last accepted global sequence

 #### Rules and guarantees

-* values are strictly monotonic per domain
+* values are strictly monotonic per peer and domain
 * values advance only on successful commit
 * values never regress
 * rows are updated during normal operation